cronical/budget_dance/docs/setup.md

 1. Prepare data
     1. Save certain reports from Moneydance to the `data` folder.
     1. Prepare other imput files as json or tsv
-1. Acquire a registration key for the bureau of labor statistics (for inflation data)
+1. [Acquire a registration key](#api-key) for the bureau of labor statistics (for inflation data)
-1. Edit the control file: `dance/setup/setup.yaml`
+1. Edit the [control file](#the-setup-control-file) as described below.
+1. Validate the file against the schema.
+I use VS Code extension `YAML Language Support by Red Hat`
 1. Run `dance/setup/create_wb.py`

 ## Conventions